Siddhartha Basu: Awards & recognition

 In 2010, BIG Synergy was named "Production House of the Year" at the Indian Television Awards.

 In 2011, the BIG Synergy team won the "Indian of the Year – Entertainment" award of CNN-IBN.

-Legacy and impact
+Legacy and influence

-Over four decades, Siddhartha Basu has had a formative impact on Indian quizzing and television.
-He is often called the "Father of Indian TV quizzing" for his role in creating, hosting and producing the country’s most beloved quiz programmes.
-Under his guidance quizzing became a popular “family entertainment” rather than a fringe academic activity.
-Shows he created or hosted not only tested knowledge but celebrated it, inspiring generations of students and viewers.
+Over four decades, Siddhartha Basu has had a formative influence on Indian quizzing and television.
+He is often called the "Father of Indian TV quizzing" for his role in creating, hosting and producing popular quiz programmes.